 Atara's most advanced T-cell immunotherapy, tab-cel®, is in Phase 3 development for the treatment of patients with EBV+ PTLD who have failed rituximab or rituximab plus chemotherapy.
-Based on our market research, we estimate there were several hundred EBV+ PTLD patients who failed rituximab or rituximab plus chemotherapy in the U.S. in 2018.
-Tab-cel® is also under development for other EBV-associated hematologic malignancies and solid tumors through a multi-cohort study, and for nasopharyngeal carcinoma, or NPC, in a separate clinical study.
+Based on our market research, we estimate there were several hundred EBV+ PTLD patients who failed rituximab or rituximab plus chemotherapy in the U.S. in 2019.
+Tab-cel® is also under development for other EBV+ diseases with significant unmet medical need through a planned Phase 2 multi-cohort study.

-While clinical study operations and the opening of additional Phase 3 study sites in the United States, Canada and Europe have been impacted by the spread of COVID-19, at this time most sites remain open for patient enrollment and we believe we remain on track to initiate a biologics license application, or BLA, submission for patients with EBV+ PTLD in the second half of 2020.
-We plan to discuss the totality of tab-cel® data with the U.S. Food and Drug Administration, or FDA, in a pre-BLA meeting prior to initiating the BLA submission.
-We remain in discussions with the European Medicines Agency, or EMA, andhave submitted a Pediatric Investigation Plan, or PIP, to EMA.
-Following an agreement with EMA on the PIP, we plan to submit a tab-cel® EU marketing authorization application for patients with EBV+ PTLD in 2021
+While clinical study operations and the opening of additional Phase 3 study sites in the United States, Canada and Europe have been impacted by the spread of COVID-19, most sites are currently open for patient enrollment, and we believe we remain on track to initiate a biologics license application (BLA) submission for patients with EBV+ PTLD by the end of 2020.
+We continue to advance development of tab-cel® in Phase 3 for patients with EBV+ PTLD, for which the Company has obtained Breakthrough Therapy Designation (BTD) in the U.S. and PRIority MEdicines (PRIME) designation in the European Union (EU).
+We plan to conduct an interim analysis for the Phase 3 study in the third quarter of 2020 and to discuss the totality of tab-cel® data with the U.S. Food and Drug Administration (FDA) in a pre-BLA meeting prior to initiating the BLA submission.
+We remain in active discussions with the Pediatric Committee (PDCO) of the European Medicines Agency (EMA) regarding a Pediatric Investigation Plan (PIP).
+Following discussion with the PRIME team and after EMA approval of the PIP, we plan to submit a tab-cel® EU marketing authorization application for patients with EBV+ PTLD in 2021.

-In 2019, after discussion and alignment with regulators, we combined MATCH and ALLELE into a single study (which we now refer to as the ALLELE study) that now consists of a hematopoietic cell transplants, or HCT, cohort for EBV+ PTLD patients who have failed rituximab and a single solid organ transplant, or SOT, cohort for EBV+ PTLD patients who have failed rituximab with both chemotherapy and non-chemotherapy prior treatment experience.
-Additionally, we expect to expand the ALLELE study geographically to include clinical sites outside the U.S. We have submitted clinical trial applications, or CTAs, to several European countries to enable opening European clinical sites in 2020, and our CTAs in United Kingdom, Spain, France and Austria have been approved.
+In 2019, after discussion and alignment with regulators, we combined MATCH and ALLELE into a single study (which we now refer to as the ALLELE study) that now consists of a hematopoietic cell transplants (HCT) cohort for EBV+ PTLD patients who have failed rituximab, and a single solid organ transplant (SOT) cohort for EBV+ PTLD patients who have failed rituximab with both chemotherapy and non-chemotherapy prior treatment experience.
+Additionally, we expect to expand the ALLELE study geographically to include clinical sites outside the U.S. We have submitted clinical trial applications (CTAs) to several European countries to enable opening European clinical sites in 2020, and our CTAs in the United Kingdom, France, Germany, Spain, Austria and Belgium have been approved.